codesnish/codesnish/README.md

 - 👋 Hi, I’m @codesnish
 - 👀 I’m interested in AI chips, Kernel Developement & Linux Device Drivers
-- 🌱 I’m currently learning C programming, PCIe & USB device drivers
+- 🌱 I’m currently learning how to build a Virtual Platform
-- 💞️ I’m looking to collaborate on open source C projects
+- 💞️ I’m looking to collaborate on open source C/C++ projects
 - 📫 You can reach me at codesnish@gmail.com

 <!---